isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The `server-tags` parameter must not be used for this command because client classes are uniquely identified by name.
+The ``server-tags`` parameter cannot be used for this command because client classes are uniquely identified by name.

 A response to the command looks similar to this: